hertie-data-science-lab/ds01-infra/docs-user/core-concepts/ephemeral-containers.md

 > About 30 seconds.
 Image is already built.

 **"What if I need a GPU for 3 days?"**
-> Keep the container running.
+> Raise a ticket in advance to the DSL to change your default configs.
+Then just keep the container running.
 Retire when actually done.

 **"What if container stops unexpectedly?"**
 > Load your checkpoint and resume.
 This is why checkpointing matters.